Balai Dey: In India

 After his arrival in Calcutta in 1965, Jyoti Prakash Mitra wrote in 1982 in Khelar Kagaz about the journey of Dey from East Pakistan to Pakistan national football team under the headline "Padma to Ganga".
 He got an invitation to play for Railway FC.
 On the other hand, Calcutta Football League giants East Bengal was little more concerned about the approval of FIFA's international clearance as he was a foreigner.
 In 1965, Jyotish Guha managed East Bengal took him as a foreign recruit by surprise where Peter Thangaraj was prominent goalkeeper of the team.
 Dey later became an Indian citizen but got less opportunities and appeared in only a few matches from 1965 until 1967.
 Thus he moved to Aryan Club, one of the oldest clubs founded in 1884.
 With Aryan, he appeared in 1967 Calcutta League and in a match, his goalkeeping helped the team winning 2–1 against Mohun Bagan.

 In Indian club football, he was in hard times until his signing with Mohun Bagan in 1968.
 In 1969, Mohun Bagan clinched the Calcutta Football League title under the guidance of legendary coach Amal Dutta.
 He also helped the "green and maroons" winning major titles including Rovers Cup in 1968, 1970 and 1971, and IFA Shield in 1969.
 His goalkeeping for Mohun Bagan at the final of 1969 IFA Shield, helped the team winning the trophy defeating his former club East Bengal 3–1 and it was club's eleventh Shield victory.
 Amal Dutta was influential nurturing talents including Balai Dey and others like Monoranjan Bhattacharya, Satyajit Chatterjee.

-He moved back to East Bengal in 1972 and played consecutively until 1974.
+He moved back to SC East Bengal in 1972 and played consecutively until 1974.
 During his spells with the "red and gold brigade", he won Calcutta Football League in 1972 and 1973, IFA Shield in 1972 and 1973, Rovers Cup in 1972 and 1973, DCM Trophy in 1973 defeating North Korean side Dok Ro Gang, and Bordoloi Trophy in 1973.

 Dey also appeared in the jersey of State Bank of India.
 Between 1967 and 1970, he represented Bengal in Santosh Trophy and emerged champions in 1969.
 A standout performance for Bengal earned him a national team call-up.
 During the national camp in Bombay, Dey had to rush to Nowgon, Assam, in a few hours' notice after receiving an SOS from the Bengal team management and participated in the Santosh Trophy.
 In final, they defeated Services by 6–1.